|

 In 2002, VA 190 was multilaned from Centerville Tpk to Great Bridge

-Posted: Fully posted; SR 190 shields in Virginia Beach were nearly universal.
-At least one, at VA 225 SB was still up in 2007.
-Not posted from I-264 or US 58.
+Posted: Fully posted, although not well north of US 58; SR 190 shields in Virginia Beach were nearly universal.
+At least one, at VA 225 SB was still up in 2007 but was gone by February 2013.

 Multiplexes: none